databricks-industry-solutions/security-analysis-tool/docs/setup/aws.md

 - Databricks Service Principal ID
 - Databricks Service Principal Secret

-To execute SAT follow this steps:
+To execute the SAT follow these steps on your workstation or a compatible VM that has access to the internet and the Databricks workspace:

 - Clone the SAT repository locally